 - Changing of client logos and names on the landing page

 - Value proposition messaging on the profile and landing page

 The opportunity for getting the biggest lift is with implementing tests of your landing page.
 So prioritize that first unless the leads that you’re generating are highly unqualified.

 9. Serve retargeting ads to people who leave the landing page.

 If you’re unsuccessful in converting Capterra customer reviews into leads, then make sure to at least have retargeting pixels set up on those landing pages so that you can serve those visitors other offers with retargeting ads.

-We’ve seen retargeting ads generate reasonable cost per downloads of ebooks and white papers from traffic that has exited a Capterra traffic demo request landing page and gone to another website.
+We’ve seen retargeting ads generate a reasonable cost per downloads of ebooks and white papers from the traffic that has exited a Capterra traffic demo request landing page and gone to another website.

 You’ll also need to have an effective nurture sequence in place to turn these leads into buyers, but in the meantime, you can at least squeeze a little more out of your Capterra investment by having retargeting in place.

 If you want to use Capterra, but have a very limited budget.
-You can still get positive ROI out of the website.
-All you have to do is go to your competitors profiles and write down all of the names, titles, and companies of people who have written user reviews for those tools.
+You can still get a positive return on investment from the website.
+All you have to do is go to your competitor’s profiles and write down all of the names, titles, and companies of people who have written user reviews for those tools.